China rebuffs WHO's terms for further COVID-19 origins study

 BEIJING (AP) — China cannot accept the World Health Organization's plan for the second phase of a study into the origins of COVID-19, a senior Chinese health official said Thursday.

-Zeng Yixin, the vice minister of the National Health Commission, said he was “rather taken aback" by the call for a further into the pandemic's origins and specifically, the theory that the virus might have leaked from a Chinese lab.
+Zeng Yixin, the vice minister of the National Health Commission, said he was “rather taken aback" that the plan includes further investigation of the theory that the virus might have leaked from a Chinese lab.

-He dismissed the lab leak theory as a rumor that runs counter to common sense and science.
+He dismissed the lab leak idea as a rumor that runs counter to common sense and science.

-“It is impossible for us to accept such an origin-tracing plan,” he said a a news conference called to address the COVID-19 origins issue.
+“It is impossible for us to accept such an origin-tracing plan,” he said at a news conference called to address the COVID-19 origins issue.

-The search for the origins of the virus has become a diplomatic issue that has worsened China's relations with the U.S. and many of its allies.
+The search for where the virus came from has become a diplomatic issue that has fueled China's deteriorating relations with the U.S. and many American allies.
 The U.S. and others say that China has not been transparent about what happened in the early days of the pandemic.
-China accuses critics of politicizing an issue that should be left to scientists.
+China accuses critics of seeking to blame it for the pandemic and politicizing an issue that should be left to scientists.

+The WHO team concluded that the virus most likely jumped from animals to humans, probably from bats to an intermediate animal.
+The experts visited markets in Wuhan that had sold live animals, and recommended further study of the farms that supplied the market.

+“In the next step, I think animal tracing should still be the priority direction.
+It is the most valuable field for our efforts," Liang Wannian, who headed the Chinese side, said at Thursday's news conference.

-Tedros said he hoped for better cooperation and access to data from China, adding that getting access to raw data had been a challenge for the international expert team that traveled to China this year to investigate the cause of the outbreak.
+Tedros said last week that he hoped for better cooperation and access to data from China.
+“We are asking China to be transparent, open and cooperate, especially on the information, raw data that we asked for in the early days of the pandemic,” he said.

-He also says there had been a “premature push” to rule out the theory that the coronavirus might have escaped from a Chinese government lab in Wuhan.

-“I was a lab technician myself, I’m an immunologist, and I have worked in the lab, and lab accidents happen,” Tedros said.

-Tedros' words were echoed by Germany’s health minister, Jens Spahn, who urged Chinese officials to allow the investigation into the origins of the virus to proceed.
+His words were echoed at the same virtual news conference by Germany’s health minister, Jens Spahn, who called on China to intensify cooperation in the search for the origin of the virus.

-Zeng said the Wuhan lab has no virus that can directly infect humans.

-He noted that a WHO-coordinated team of international experts who visited the lab earlier this year concluded that a lab leak was highly unlikely.

-The highly politicized debate centers on whether a lab leak is so unlikely that the theory should be ruled out as a possibility, or if it merits further study.

-Zeng also said reports that staff and graduate students at the Wuhan Institute of Virology had become sick with the virus and might have transmitted it to others were untrue.

-He said China has “always supported scientific virus tracing," and wants to see that extended to multiple countries and regions worldwide.
+Zeng said China has always supported "scientific virus tracing" and wants to see the study extended to other countries and regions.
+“However, we are opposed to politicizing the tracing work," he said.

 China has frequently sought to deflect accusations that the pandemic originated in Wuhan and was allowed to spread by early bureaucratic missteps and an attempted coverup.

-Government spokespeople have called for an investigation into whether it might have been produced in a U.S. military laboratory, a theory not widely held in the scientific community.
+Government spokespersons have called for an investigation into whether the virus might have been produced in a U.S. military laboratory, a theory not widely shared in the scientific community.

-China has largely ended local transmission of the virus through lockdowns, masking requirements and the distribution of more than 1 billion doses of vaccine.

 Credit: Mark Schiefelbein